Table of Contents

 It’s worth remembering that DA, just like any metric, should always be considered in context.
 Relying on one metric alone to determine something as broad as the effectiveness of your SEO work can be a trap.

 Because you’re ultimately going for that spot one, page one position for your keywords, which earns a 200% higher CTR than the second.
-And when you do take this due diligence at the start and take your time to get your DA right, it will be worth the blood, sweat and tears in the end.
+When you do take this due diligence at the start and take your time to get your DA right, it will be worth the blood, sweat, and tears in the end.